 Without Jim Harbaugh, No. 2 Michigan grinds past No. 9 Penn State with 32 straight runs in 24-15 win

+“We’re one.
+It made us stronger,” said Corum, who carried 26 times.
+“Obviously, we wanted Coach Harbaugh to be here, but we did it for him today.
+We’ve been going through a lot lately, but it’s only brought us closer together.”

-Corum ran for 145 yards and two touchdowns, McCarthy made few key plays with his arms and legs and the Wolverines (10-0, 7-0, No. 3 CFP) improved to 3-0 since it was revealed the program was under NCAA investigation for a sign-stealing scheme.
+Corum ran for 145 yards and two touchdowns, McCarthy made a few key plays with his arm and legs and the Wolverines (10-0, 7-0, No. 3 CFP) improved to 3-0 since it was revealed the program was under NCAA investigation for a sign-stealing scheme.

+The timeline of the accusations cover the last three seasons of Michigan's surge to the top of the Big Ten and two straight College Football Playoff appearances.

 In a game Harbaugh no doubt loved from afar, on what turned into a chilly and gray day in Happy Valley, the Wolverines ran the ball on 32 straight plays that counted, starting with the final two of the first half and ending with a couple of kneeldowns.